samselikoff/2022-02-24-use-synchronized-animation/README.md

-# How I fixed Twitter's loading screen (Synchronized Animations in React)
+# Fixing Twitter's loading screen using Synchronized Animations in React

 Source code of the demo from my YouTube video!